buildpacks/rfcs/text/0000-remove-shell-processes.md

 cons:
 * The exec.d interface must be duplicated in both the buildpack and platform API
 * If we modify the interface the same app might behave differently or fail to run on specific platforms depending on which version of the platform API they are using
-* Users must directly implement our less-than-perfectly-intuitive exec.d interface instead of whatever better UX buildpack authors invent.
+* Users must directly implement our less-than-perfectly-intuitive exec.d interfaces instead of whatever better UX buildpack authors invent.

 ## Lifecycle support for `<app>.profile`
 We could consider having the lifecycle convert `<app>/.profile` files into exec.d